- January/February digital edition 2026

 Our patients benefit from a preventive approach that includes lifestyle adjustment, nutrition, and supplementation.

 Eyes are an integral part of overall health.
 As we provide eye care, we must also consider full-body health, making sure we treat patients holistically.
-As we do so, I believe it is our job to focus on prevention, helping patients to act in ways today that will minimize their burden in the future.
+As we do so, it is our job to focus on prevention, helping patients to act in ways today that will minimize their burden in the future.

 During an eye exam, we have the opportunity not only to assess eye health but also to detect various diseases that are not primarily eye conditions.
-I have most commonly identified diabetes and hypertension, but it is also possible to detect other cardiovascular conditions, as well as autoimmune diseases, neurodegenerative disorders, and infectious diseases.1 These diagnoses can be made noninvasively, and they can come early in the disease progression.
+I have most commonly identified diabetes and hypertension, but it is also possible to detect other cardiovascular conditions, as well as autoimmune diseases, neurodegenerative disorders, and infectious diseases.1 These diagnoses can be made noninvasively, and they can come early on in the disease progression.

 When I have a patient in the exam chair, I begin by asking questions.
 How much sleep are they getting?
 What are their eating habits?
 If they have diabetes or high blood pressure, I want to know their glycated hemoglobin levels or their blood pressure.